Basque diaspora: United States

 There are about 57,000 people of Basque descent living in the United States, according to the 2000 census.
 This number is highly disputed, however, since before the 1980 census there had never been a federally recognized category for Basques.
 As a result, Basques were usually categorized as Spanish or French.
 It is speculated that there are many more Americans of Basque descent who still classify themselves as Spanish, French or Latin American.

 The largest concentration of Basque Americans is in the Boise, Idaho, area, where approximately 15,000 Basque Americans live.
 Boise is home of the Basque Museum and Cultural Center and hosts a large Basque festival known as Jaialdi every five years.
 They also host a number of other Basque festivals, including the San Inazio Festival each summer and there are many Basque restaurants located in Boise.
 A large majority of the Boise Basque community traces its ancestry to Bizkaia (Vizcaya in Spanish, Biscay in English) in northern Spain.

-In South Texas along the Mexican-Texan border of the Rio Grande Valley, many people are of Basque heritage or have Basque surnames.
-Along this area are many ranches given to colonial Spanish settlers from Basque Country to New Spain, which still exist today.
-They are mostly descendants of settlers from Spain and Mexico, with a number from other parts of Hispanic America.

-Other significant Basque populations in the United States are located in Reno, Nevada, the San Francisco Bay Area, and the Central Valley region of California.
-In Winnemucca, Nevada, there is an annual Basque festival that celebrates the dance, cuisine and cultures of the Basque peoples of Spanish, French and Mexican nationalities who arrived in Nevada in the late 19th century.
-Reno is home to the nation's only Basque Studies Department at the University of Nevada.
-There also exists a history of Basque culture in Chino, California.
-In Chino, there are two annual Basque festivals that celebrate the dance, cuisine, and culture of the peoples, and the surrounding area of San Bernardino County has many Basque descendants.

-There has been a Basque presence in the Americas from the age of Columbus.
-Basques under the crown of Castile were among the explorers, priests and conquistadors of the Spanish Empire.
-Placenames like Durango, Colorado, Trepassey, Biscayne Cove and Biscayne Bay commemorate these individuals.
-Basques began to come to English-speaking America during the 1848 California Gold Rush.
-The first wave of Basques were already part of the diaspora who were living in Chile and Argentina and came when they heard word of the discovery of gold.
-When the gold rush did not pan out for most Basque immigrants, the majority turned to ranching and sheep-herding in California's Central Valley, and later in northern Nevada and southern Idaho.
-Many more Basques arrived from the Basque Country upon hearing of the success of their comrades in America.